Paper Submission Details

 Official Rules and Further Details

 Scope: Original papers on any philosophical topic from graduate and undergraduate students are welcome.
 The conference format will be symposium-style: each session will include presentation/reading, commentary, and brief Q&A/discussion period.
 Undergraduate and graduate authors will be selected for presentation.

-Prizes: One prize valued at approximately $75 will be awarded to the most outstanding paper by a graduate student.
-Another prize valued at approximately $75 will be awarded to the most outstanding paper by an undergraduate student.
+Prizes: One prize valued at approximately $50 may be awarded to the most outstanding paper by a graduate student.
+Another prize valued at approximately $50 may be awarded to the most outstanding paper by an undergraduate student.
 Prizes may take the form of books of the winner’s choice.
-Winners will be selected on the basis of philosophical content/insight, clarity of written expression, and general appeal to a student audience.
-The most outstanding paper by a Georgia State undergraduate student will be considered for presentation at University Undergraduate Research Day.
+Any winners will be selected on the basis of philosophical content/insight, clarity of written expression, and general appeal to a student audience.
+The most outstanding paper by a Georgia State undergraduate student would be considered for nomination to be presented at University Undergraduate Research Day.